jconstantine627752-maker/Odysseus/apps/colosseum/README.md

 ## X402 Payment Flow

-The Colosseum uses the X402 "Payment Required" protocol for seamless USDC micropayments:
+The Colosseum uses the X402 "Payment Required" protocol for seamless USDC micropayments on Solana mainnet:

 ```
 1. AI requests to join battle